 How to check your cat’s ears, eyes and nose

-The health of your cat’s teeth, mouth and gums
+How to check the health of your cat’s teeth, mouth, and gums

 Cats are less likely to allow pet owners to open their mouths, so checking on their oral health can be tricky.
 If they allow you, check their teeth and gums regularly by gently opening their mouth to look inside.
 Healthy gums should be a pale pink or black and have clean white teeth with no signs of dark brown tartar.